d-morrison/IntroStatActivities/_book/09-A13-inference-2cat-simulation.md

 12. First, let's think about how one simulation would be created on the null distribution using cards.

-    How many cards would you need?
+\rgi How many cards would you need?
 \vspace{0.1in}

-    What would be written on each card?
+\rgi What would be written on each card?

 \vspace{0.5in}